 Travel time: Drive or take a coach or private limo from Singapore to Mersing for about three hours; Rawa Island is an hour’s ferry ride from Mersing

 5. Bintan, Indonesia

 Less than an hour away by ferry, Bintan is the quick weekend getaway we always have on rotation.
-The island’s luxe factor has increased tenfold, thanks to the opening of resorts like The Residence Bintan and The Sanchaya, and we’ll always love Banyan Tree.
-Despite its popularity with the Singapore crowd for its buzzy beach life, the island also holds many treasures, including a mountain, hidden waterfalls and sea gypsy villages.
+The island’s luxe factor has increased tenfold, thanks to the opening of resorts like The Residence Bintan and The Sanchaya.
+And we’ll always love Banyan Tree.
+Despite its popularity with the Singapore crowd for its buzzy beach life, the island also holds many treasures.
+This includes a mountain, hidden waterfalls and sea gypsy villages.

 Travel time: 45 minutes by ferry from Singapore to Bintan

 Made up of three tiny islands (Trawangan, Meno and Air) the Gili Islands beckon you to unleash your inner hippie.
 Leave your fancy beachside frocks at home and put on a sarong for your trip.
 Stay in a traditional Indonesian beach hut and prepare to spend your days hitting the quiet sandy shores in Meno.
 Or explore the coral reefs at Gili Air with affordable dive packages.
 Party it up in Trawangan before stuffing your face with BBQ seafood.
 One word for your time in Gili?
 Chill.